quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 The pain suddenly focused on the inside of his left forearm.

-He watched in horror as someone - a real, flesh-and-blood person! - was sewing his skin back on, like a piece of fabric!
+He watched in horror as someone - a real, flesh-and-blood person! - was sewing his skin together, like a piece of fabric!

 “What the... “